Rockies beat Giants 7-6, match best start in team history

-DENVER (AP) — Nolan Arenado hit his first homer of the season to ignite a five-run sixth inning and the Colorado Rockies matched their best start in franchise history by holding on for a 7-6 win over the San Francisco Giants on Monday night.
+Nolan Arenado hit his first homer of the season to ignite a five-run sixth inning and the Rockies matched their best start in franchise history by holding on for a 7-6 win over the San Francisco Giants on Monday night.

 The Rockies are 7-2 for the fifth time in team history.
 They also had that mark in 1995, ’97, 2011 and ’15.